jenntuten/nyt-nba/README.md

 ## Details

-  1. Whenever a user visits the site, the app displays stories the New York Times' NBA news section.
-These scraped articles are saved to the application database, displaying the following information for each article:
+Whenever a user visits the site, the app displays stories from the New York Times' NBA news section.
+These scraped articles are saved to the application database, displaying the headline and summary. \

-     * Headline - the title of the article
+\

-     * Summary - a short summary of the article
+Users can also click on the title to be redirected to the New York Times article.
+On the home page, users have the option to save articles, and under the Saved Articles section, users can view, add and delete notes associated with each individual article.\

-     * URL - the url to the original article
+\

-  2. Users can also leave comments on the articles displayed and revisit them later.
-The comments are saved to the database as well and associated with their articles (by title).
-Users can also delete comments left on articles.
+These comments can be revisited later, as they are linked to their respective articles by article title.
 Stored comments are visible to every user.